dmitryanton68/system_theory_for_SNN/README.md

 ***
 __The code is written in Python 3.8 using the [Brian 2.0](https://brian2.readthedocs.io/en/2.0/index.html) framework.__
 ***
 The work is devoted to the study of the structure of synaptic weights of a spiking neural network (SNN).
 The SNN architecture used for the 2-layer case was described in our [previous paper](https://ieeexplore.ieee.org/document/10582358).
-In this paper, a 3-layer architecture was used:
+In this paper, a similar but 3-layer architecture was used:

 ![3-layer SNN architecture](3-layer_SNN_architecture.jpg)